Proper story's supposed to start at the beginning...

 Far East: Ura, a country with vaguely defined borders whose citizens mostly live underground.

 Fission Mailed: If you fall off the path in the first level, Rucks will say "And then, the Kid fell to his death." while the screen becomes grey and blurry.
 Then he'll say "I'm just foolin'." and you'll be dumped back on land.
+Later on, you can win or lose the first battle with the Ura, the only difference being you're more likely to lose some of your pets if the Ura can beat you.

 Friendly Enemy: Zulf bears no hostility against The Kid and Zia.
 His grudge is with Rucks, and everything he and the Mancers helped create.

-Functional Magic: Caelondia seems to be a Magi Tech-base society, with transportation based on literally riding the wind, an arcane fortress in the form of the Bastion, and a late-game weapon that harnesses the power of the Calamity itself.
+Functional Magic: Caelondia seems to be a Magi Tech-based society, with transportation based on literally riding the wind, an arcane fortress in the form of the Bastion, and a late-game weapon that harnesses the power of the Calamity itself.

-Genre Busting: The soundtrack. iTunes attempts to describe its genre as "Acoustic Frontier Trip-Hop".
+Genre-Busting: The soundtrack. iTunes attempts to describe its genre as "Acoustic Frontier Trip-Hop".

 Getting Crap Past the Radar: A bird enemy is referred to as "Peckers", which at first seems like just an unfortunate choice... but then Rucks drops lines like: